nomadturk/nginx-conf/README.md

 ### What to do?
+* Edit pagespeed settings: Edit pagespeed to add/remove filters.
+* Add your domains to pagespeed.conf

 * Create cache and log folders
-# Change ownership of the folders.
+* Change ownership of the folders.
 You can run the below bash script to create and chmod all these folders.
 ```
 for dir in /var/cache/nginx/  /var/cache/nginx/client /var/cache/nginx/scgi /var/cache/nginx/uwsgi /var/cache/nginx/fastcgi /var/cache/nginx/proxy /var/ngx_pagespeed_cache /var/log/nginx /var/log/pagespeed /var/ngx_pagespeed_cache /var/log/pagespeed